+Do you set business standards and stick to them?
 Do you consider all of your current clients, ideal clients?
 Or do you have the PITA clients?
 AKA as Pain In The Ass clients?

 If I told you that you could go out, right now, and handpick who you wanted to work with, would you keep all of your current clients or would you get rid of some?

-If you said you’d get rid of some of them, that’s because you haven’t established your standards on who you will and won’t work with.
+If you said you’d get rid of some of them, that’s because you haven’t established your business standards on who you will and won’t work with.
 You are willingly choosing to work with less than ideal clients.

 That’s okay.
 We’ve all been there.
 You’re just getting started and you need to make some money in order to actually get your business off the ground or maybe you need your next client just to make payroll or pay rent.
 But, sooner or later you’re going to want to create those client standards.